lyon-esport/Supervision/README.md

-The goal of this project is to start tests (ping/jitter/packet loss/mos/download/upload) from a client (can be everything as long as it meets requirements) to a target to monitor networks between the client and the target.
+The goal of this project is to start tests (ping/jitter/packet loss/mos/download/upload) from a client (it can be anything as long as it meets requirements) to a target to monitor network between the client and the target.
 Our project has been developed for Windows, Linux and IOT and is very easy to deploy (Automatic deployment for IOT and installation and configuration scripts for Windows and Linux).
 You can supervise your network in less than 10 minutes.